2020 Country Reports on Human Rights Practices: Mongolia

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

-Rape and Domestic Violence: The criminal code criminalizes sexual intercourse through physical violence or threat of violence and provides for sentences of one to 20 years’ imprisonment or life imprisonment, depending on the circumstances.
+Rape and Domestic Violence: The criminal code criminalizes forced or nonconsensual sexual intercourse or sexual acts that involve the use or threat of physical violence, abuse a position of authority (financial or official), or take advantage of the victim’s incapacity to protect him- or herself or object to the commission of the act due to mental illness, temporary loss of mental capacity, or the influence of drugs or alcohol, and provides for sentences of one to 20 years’ imprisonment or life imprisonment, depending on the circumstances.
 The criminal code criminalizes spousal rape.
 Domestic violence is also a crime, for which perpetrators can be punished administratively or criminally, including in the latter case by a maximum of two years’ imprisonment.
 The government maintains a nationwide database of domestic violence offenders, and those who commit a second domestic violence offense are automatically charged under criminal law.

 The nongovernmental National Center against Violence (NCAV) reported that police response to domestic violence complaints improved.
-The law provides alternative protection measures for victims of domestic abuse, such as restraining orders.
+Although the law provides alternative protection measures for victims of domestic abuse, such as restraining orders, it has not yet been implemented due to a lack of training, technical, and other resources.

 Despite continued attention, domestic violence remained a serious and widespread problem.
 The NCAV reported increased reporting of domestic violence by third parties.
 Combating domestic violence is included in the accredited training curriculum of the police academy and in all police officer position descriptions.

-According to the NCAV, there were 14 shelters and 14 one-stop service centers for domestic violence survivors run by a variety of NGOs, local government agencies, and hospitals.
+In January the NPA established a special unit dedicated to combating domestic violence.
+According to the NPA, there were 18 shelters and 16 one-stop service centers for domestic violence survivors run by the NPA, a variety of NGOs, local government agencies, and hospitals.
+All shelters followed standard operating procedures developed by the NCAV.
 The one-stop service centers, located primarily at hospitals, provided emergency shelter for a maximum of 72 hours.
-The relatively small number of shelters located in rural areas presented a challenge for domestic violence victims in those areas.
+The relatively small number of shelters located in rural areas presented a problem for domestic violence victims in those areas.

 Sexual Harassment: The criminal code does not address sexual harassment.
 NGOs said there was a lack of awareness and consensus within society of what constituted inappropriate behavior, making it difficult to gauge the extent of the problem.
-As of September 1, the NHRC had received 43 sexual harassment complaints.
+As of September 1, the NHRC had received one sexual harassment complaint that was referred for the prosecution and resulted in a dismissal.
 Upon receiving such a complaint, the NHRC may perform an investigation, after which it may send a letter to the employer recommending administrative sanctions be levied against the accused party.

 Discrimination: The law provides the same legal status and rights to women and men, including equal pay for equal work and equal access to education.
 These rights were generally observed, although women faced discrimination in employment.
-As of September 1, the NHRC had received seven complaints of discrimination.
-It does not disaggregate cases of discrimination on the basis of gender, race, religion, or sexual orientation.
-Government statistics report a pay disparity of about 20 percent during the first half of the year.
+As of October 7, the NHRC had received nine complaints of discrimination: five based on social status, three on disability, and one on sexual orientation.

 The law sets mandatory minimum quotas for women in the government and political parties.
-It also outlaws discrimination based on sex, appearance, or age, although some NGOs noted authorities did not enforce this provision.
-The law provides that women must comprise at least 15 percent of political appointees to government positions at the national, provincial, and capital city levels; 20 percent at the district level; and 30 percent at subdistrict levels.
+It also prohibits discrimination based on sex, appearance, or age, although some NGOs noted authorities did not enforce this provision.
+By law women must comprise at least 15 percent of political appointees to government positions at the national, provincial, and capital city levels; 20 percent at the district level; and 30 percent at subdistrict levels.
 The law also requires that women must represent at least 25 percent of a political party’s senior leadership.
-Women were underrepresented at the highest levels of government; only one of the country’s 16 cabinet ministers is a woman.
+Women were underrepresented at the highest levels of government, although representation improved marginally following June parliamentary elections.
+Of the country’s 16 cabinet ministers, three were women; the prior cabinet had only one female minister.
+Of the 75 members of the newly elected parliament, 13 were women; the previous parliament had 11 female members.
+One of two deputy speakers was a woman, as was the secretary general of the parliament secretariat.
+Only one of 11 parliamentary standing committee chairs was a woman, however.
+While the gender quota was met in most jurisdictions following the October local elections, Bayan-Ulgii Province failed to meet the quota at the provincial and some subprovincial levels.

-In most cases the divorced wife retained custody of any children; divorced husbands often failed to pay child support and did so without penalty.
-Women’s activists said that because family businesses and properties usually were registered under the husband’s name, ownership continued to be transferred automatically to the former husband in divorce cases.
+In most cases the divorced wife retained custody of any children, but divorced husbands were often not penalized for failing to pay child support.
+Women’s rights activists said that because family businesses and properties usually were registered under the husband’s name, ownership continued to be transferred automatically to the former husband in divorce cases.

-Child Abuse: The criminal code includes a specific chapter on crimes against children, including forced begging, abandonment, inducing addiction, engaging children in criminal activity or pornography, and the trafficking and abuse of children.
+Child Abuse: The criminal code includes a specific chapter on crimes against children, including abandonment, inducing addiction, engaging children in criminal activity or hazardous labor, forced begging, or engaging in pornography.

 Child abuse was a significant problem and consisted principally of domestic violence and sexual abuse.
-The government’s Family, Child, and Youth Development Authority (FCYDA) and the NCAV noted that reporting of child abuse increased following enactment of obligatory reporting laws.
-The FCYDA also noted its continued operation of a hotline to report child abuse, an emergency service center, and a shelter for child victims of abuse.
-The FCYDA also said it provided funding to an NGO in Ulaanbaatar to run additional shelters to which it referred child victims of abuse.
+The Family, Child, and Youth Development Authority (FCYDA) operated a hotline to report child abuse, an emergency service center, and a shelter for child victims of abuse.
+The government-run shelter served child victims of domestic violence, sexual abuse, neglect, and abandonment, but it had inadequate capacity to provide separate accommodation for especially vulnerable or sensitive children.
+The FCYDA also stated it provided funding to an NGO in Ulaanbaatar to run additional shelters to which it referred child victims of abuse.
 According to an NGO, space was inadequate for the number of child abuse victims referred for long-term care.

 Child abandonment was also a problem.
 Some children were orphaned or ran away from home because of neglect or parental abuse.
 Police officials stated they sent children of abusive parents to shelters, but some observers indicated many youths were returned to abusive parents.
-According to the NGOs, as of November 1, there were 1,067 children living in 31 childcare centers across the country.
-This number includes both child victims of abuse and orphans, as the FCYDA does not disaggregate the data.
+According to the FCYDA, as of August there were 1,069 children living in 31 child-care centers across the country.
 More children were referred to long-term care than there was space available.
+As of September 25, 1,248 child victims were assisted by 17 temporary shelters and 13 one-stop service centers.

 Each province and all of Ulaanbaatar’s district police offices had a specialized police officer appointed to investigate crimes against, or committed by, juveniles.
-The international NGO Save the Children implemented a program that facilitates annual–and sometimes more frequent–interagency meetings on preventing child abuse at local administrative units across the country.
-Police were active in campaigns to improve the safety of children and broadcast a variety of public- service announcements through television and radio programs and commercials.
+The international NGO Save the Children implemented a program to facilitate annual–and sometimes more frequent–interagency meetings on preventing child abuse at local administrative units across the country.
+Police were active in campaigns to improve the safety of children and increase children’s awareness of their rights, and they broadcast a variety of public-service announcements through programs and commercials broadcast on television, radio, and social media.

-Early and Forced Marriage: The legal minimum age for marriage is 18, with court- approved exceptions for minors age 16 to 18 who obtain the consent of parents or guardians.
+Child, Early, and Forced Marriage: The legal minimum age for marriage is 18, with court-approved exceptions for minors age 16 to 18 who obtain the consent of parents or guardians.

 Sexual Exploitation of Children: Although illegal, the commercial sexual exploitation of children younger than 18 was a problem.
-According to NGOs there were instances in which teenage girls were kidnapped, coerced, or deceived and forced to work in prostitution.
 The minimum age for consensual sex is 16.
 Violators of the statutory rape law (defined as sexual intercourse with a person younger than 16 not involving physical violence or the threat of violence) are subject to a maximum penalty of five years in prison.
 Those who engaged children in prostitution or sexual exploitation are subject to a maximum penalty of 20 years in prison, or life imprisonment if aggravating circumstances are present.
 Under the criminal code, the maximum penalty for engaging children in pornography is eight years’ imprisonment.
-The NCAV reported it had received 16 complaints related to child sexual abuse and domestic violence as of November 1.
-Ten of the cases were referred to the courts, five were referred to the FCYDA, and one case was pending.
+According to the NPA, 58 percent of child victims of sexual abuse were abused by family members or close associates, and 63 percent of the registered rape cases involved child victims of sexual abuse.

 The Jewish population was very small, and there were no reports of anti-Semitic acts.
 Neo-Nazi groups active in the country tended to target other Asian nationalities and not Jews.